Berkanktk/CyberSecurity/README.md

 Specify other ports than 22
 `ssh user@ip -p <port>`
+## scp
+SCP or Secure Copy Protocol is a network communication protocol that enables two computers to communicate and transfer files between them using the SSH protocol.

+Copy a file to a remote server
+`scp /path/to/file user@ip:/path/to/remote/file`

+Copy a file from a remote server to a local server
+`scp user@ip:/path/to/remote/file /path/to/file`

+Example (file to a remote server ):
+`scp example.txt berkan@192.168.100.123:/home/berkan/`
 ## searchsploit
 Searchsploit is a command line search tool for Exploit-DB